 Ability to communicate, collaborate, interact with and participate in virtual teams and networks as well as make use of appropriate media, tone and behavior

 Ability to create, configure, and edit digital content, solve digital problems and explore new ways to take advantage of technology

 Ability to use digital technology safely and sustainably in relation to data, identity and work injuries and to pay attention to legal consequences, rights and duties

-These main areas are still at the abstract and difficult to measure level.
+The main areas are still on a level that is abstract and difficult to measure.
 In order to enable measurement, the main areas must therefore be broken up into smaller pieces.